isomerpages/ogp-healthtech-/_first-aid-resources/Gum or Tooth Pain/Advice.md

 </li>
 </ul>
 <p>Early diagnosis and treatment by a dentist can prevent the issue from
-worsening and save your tooth.</p>
+worsening and save your tooth.
+Many dentists allow walk-ins or next day appointments, which may be superior than emergency department.</p>